History of the ICRC: founding and early years

 Facts and Figures

-- Dunant's four colleagues on the original committee of 1863 included a retired general, two lawyers and a doctor.
+- Dunant's four colleagues on the original committee of 1863 included a retired general, two doctors and a lawyer.

 - Although acting in a private capacity, they persuaded the Swiss government to convene the Diplomatic Conference of 1864, which adopted the Geneva Convention.